dmuth/tmux.conf/README.md

 These files change up the keys that Tmux uses to accomodate my own workflow.

 Here's a summary of what's changed:
-- To activate tmux, the control key is now `ctrl-a`
+- To activate tmux, the control key is now `ctrl-x`
 - To split a window or pane horizontally: `ctrl-|` (that's control-pipe)
 - To split a window or pane vertically: `ctrl-\` (that's control-backslash)
 - To rename the current session: `ctrl-,` (that's control-comma)